DOI10.47051/YJTL1886

 Figure 2: Key morphological differences of the ventral aspect of adult males and females of Riama labionis.

 Natural history: Riama labionis is an extremely rare cryptozoic lizard that inhabits old-growth to moderately disturbed evergreen montane forests and cloud forests.1,2 There are no records of this species in pastures or plantations.
 This reptile has semi-fossorial habits, being found buried in areas having soft soil, abundant leaf-litter, and rotten logs.
-Individuals have been found 20–50 cm under thick matts of leaf-litter in well shaded areas of the forest.2 Females lay clutches of two eggs in soft soil at the base of trees, although more than one clutch may be found in the same nest.2 When threatened, Big-lipped Lightbulb-Lizards flee into leaf-litter.
+Individuals have been found 20–50 cm under thick accumulations of leaf-litter in well shaded areas of the forest.2 Females lay clutches of two eggs in soft soil at the base of trees, although more than one clutch may be found in the same nest.2 When threatened, Big-lipped Lightbulb-Lizards flee into leaf-litter.
 If captured, they may bite or readily shed the tail.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.